crate/crate-mesos-framework/README.rst

 |

-This is an integration framework that allows you to run and manage CrateDB_ via `Apache Mesos`_.
+An integration framework that allows you to run and manage CrateDB_ via `Apache Mesos`_.

 *Note: this framework is experimental and not suitable for production use.
 Future changes in the API might break older installations!*